Best Freemiums: 11 Phenomenal Freemium Products Actually Worth Paying For

 But freebies aren’t just fun for the consumer; they’re also marketing gold for the brand.
 Every piece of swag you give out is another chance that the recipient will remember your brand and mention it to their friends every time they throw on that shirt or pull out that pen.

 In the same tradition, freemium models have been a brilliant way for SaaS and tech companies to build awareness and grow their user numbers dramatically, especially in recent years.

 Why Do Freemiums Work?

 The magic of the freemium business model is its ability to grow a business at a rapid fire pace through advocacy.

-In October 2014, Slack, an instant-message style communication tool for teams, became one of the fastest growing business apps of all time.
+In October 2014, the instant-message style communication tool for teams, became one of the fastest growing business apps of all time.

 Today, with over 4 million daily active users (1.25 million paying) and a valuation of $2.8 Billion, Slack owes a great deal of this success to word-of-mouth, or as their CMO, Bill Macaitis, calls it “customer-referral growth.”

 “We don’t care if we get the first sale….[W]e care if they recommend us, ” Macaitis explained on HubSpot’s The Growth Show.
 Instead of overtly selling, Slack's team strives to create a product that makes users so happy they feel like they have to recommend it (or even pay for it.)

 Offering a Freemium plan, like Slack’s, is an easy way to get people to give your product or service a try and for you to win them over.

 While they get to experience the benefits of your product without risk or losing anything in the process (psychologically, this is huge), you get their foot in the door and can capture their contact information.